-The parish of Patrickswell Ballybrown is bounded on the north and west respectively by the Shannon and Maigue rivers, and to the east and south by the neighbouring parishes of Mungret, Croom and Adare.
+The parish of Patrickswell-Ballybrown is bounded on the north and west respectively by the Shannon and Maigue rivers, and to the east and south by the neighbouring parishes of Mungret, Croom and Adare.
 The parish was known as Kilkeedy until the Protestant Reformation in the sixteenth century.
-Following the split between Roman Catholicism and Church of Ireland, the Protestant parish retained the name Kilkeedy while the Catholic parish became known as Patrickswell Ballybrown.
+Following the split between Roman Catholicism and the Church of Ireland, the Protestant parish retained the name Kilkeedy while the Catholic parish became known as Patrickswell-Ballybrown.
 In the nineteenth century, Catholic churches were often referred to as chapels, to distinguish them from the Protestant churches.

 The ruins of the old Protestant church lie in Kilkeedy graveyard.
-The modern Protestant church was designed by James E. Rogers in 1868.
-It ceased to function as a church over fifty years ago and in recent years was converted to a private dwelling.
+The more recent Protestant church was designed by James E. Rogers in 1868.
+It ceased to function as a church around the 1960s and in recent years was converted to a private dwelling.
 It is located to the right of the entrance to Kilkeedy graveyard.
 As well as Kilkeedy there are two other graveyards within the parish, Clounanna and Patrickswell.

-The Ballybrown end of the parish has also had a number of churches, such as St Margaret’s church in Newtown now in ruins.
-The first known Roman Catholic church in Ballybrown was situated at the other side of the junction near the present-day church.
-The construction of the present Catholic church in Ballybrown commenced in the 1830s and was not fully completed until the 1840s.
+The Ballybrown end of the parish has also had a number of churches, such as Saint Margaret’s church in Newtown, now in ruins.
+The first known Roman Catholic church in Ballybrown was situated at the opposite side of the junction from the present-day church.
+The construction of the present-day Catholic church in Ballybrown commenced in the 1830s and was completed in the 1840s.

 Further information on the parish history is available in A Corner of Limerick by John Sheehan.